 You can think of it as Pasta Soup 🙂

 To level up this pasta, you can top with some Pangrattato (crispy flavored breadcrumbs) for some crunch.

 This recipe is also easily made Vegan too, just eliminate the parmesan cheese.

 The best part is that it's all made in the one-pot which means easy cleanup.
 It's also made with kitchen staples most have in their fridge and pantry, so it's a great meal to make when you haven't been shopping.

 Table of Contents

 - Fagioli Beans are the star of the dish which are also known as Borlotti beans.
 You can also substitute with Cannellini beans or Red Kidney beans.
 I've used canned beans however you can also use dried beans that have been soaked and then cooked in an instant pot.

-- Pasta, short pasta or pastina is generally used.
+- Pasta, short pasta or pastina is the best pasta to use.
 I've used Orecheiette which I love as it scoops up the sauce like little buckets.
 You don't traditionally use long noodles

 - Onion, Carrots, Celery make up your soffritto which is the base of the soup